A Complete Guide to PPC Ad Formats

 Bumper Ads are a relatively new format – they’re unskippable formats of in-stream video ads and aim to get a short, punchy message across.

-These ads are only six seconds long.
-Engagement and view rates are high while cost is nice and low.
+These ads are only six seconds long, and appear identical to other in-stream video ad formats.
+Engagement and view rates are high while the cost is nice and low.

 Bumper ads are an efficient way to get your message across without having to invest a ton of money in a long-form commercial.